For teaching purposes:

 Many of the place names in America, Africa and the Pacific were constructed in a kind of shorthand using the Basque language or its precursors (Nyland 2001).
 It is believed that the individuals responsible for creating these names were ancient migrants from North Africa and during the Christian Era, Roman Catholic clerics.
 These people had a detailed knowledge of an ancient formula for constructing languages called the Vowel-Consonant-Vowel Formula (see VCV Dictionary).
 This formula was being used to increase the size of vocabularies since Neolithic times (see Saharan).
 The Benedictine clerics who were sent to spread Christianity through Europe beginning in the 6th Century had full knowledge of the formula (see Benedictines).
 Frequently they used clever innovations to add double meanings to words and sentences, for purposes that are not entirely understood.
 [Also see: Human Migrations & Language]

 The Roman Catholic church indeed had full knowledge of this formula and used it to create many of the modern European languages.
 However, it was not until the late 20th Century that the formula’s existence was brought to the public’s attention by Edo Nyland.
-He discovered that prior to Christian times there was a common language in use over most of Europe, Africa, and parts of Asia and in the Pacific that had its ancient origin in North Africa.
-He called it the Saharan Language and noted that modern Basque was most closely related to it.
-Nyland also found that the Roman Catholic clergy continued to use the ancient language into the 19th Century to create new words and place names wherever they happened to travel.
+He discovered that prior to Christian times there was a common language in use over most of Europe, Africa, and parts of Asia and in the Pacific that had its ancient origin in North Africa, which he called Saharan that we know now was preceded by a more ancient language from West Africa that was spoken by the Igbo people.
+Nyland noted that modern Basque was most closely related to it, also he found that the Roman Catholic clergy continued to use the ancient language into the 19th Century to create new words and place names wherever they happened to travel.
 The Basque/English dictionary written by Gorka Aulestia (1989) is a valuable source for the meanings of words of the ancient Saharan language.
+Nyland derived the name Saharan from its use being found at archeological sites in the Saharan Desert when a higher human population density flourished during a wetter and greener North Africa.

 While translating ancient inscriptions and place names, Nyland discovered the Basque origin of many of the names in America and throughout the Pacific that were commonly thought to be of European or native dialects.
 He noted that the name “America” did not originate with the Italian Amerigo Vespucci, but instead came from the Basque verb “amerikak egin”, which means, “to make a fortune.”